Land Use - Water Power

 Waterpower projects may be on Crown land, private land or a combination of Crown and private lands.

-The Ministry of Forests, Lands and Natural Resource Operations is the lead agency for the regulatory review of Crown land waterpower project proposals below 50 megawatts (MW).
+The Ministry of Forests, Lands, Natural Resource Operations and Rural Development is the lead agency for the regulatory review of Crown land waterpower project proposals below 50 megawatts (MW).
 The Environmental Assessment Office (EAO) will lead the review for projects that exceed the 50MW.

 Waterpower projects require a water licence, and in most cases a Crown land tenure adjacent or appurtenant to the water being used.
 It is recommended that an application for a water licence be made prior to initiating the Crown land tenure application process; however both application processes will prompt for the other related application in the system.
 Components of the project that may be situated on Crown land and require a Crown land tenure include the following: powerhouse site, penstock, intake structures, tailrace, switchyards, transmission lines, roadways and construction staging areas.